Abhartach: Alternative origin of Dracula

-Since 1958, it has been frequently claimed that the vampiric antagonist of Bram Stoker's novel Dracula was extensively based on the person of Vlad III, Voivode (Prince) of Walachia, also known as Vlad Țepeș ('the Impaler') after his favoured method of punishment and execution.
-This theory was the central theme of Radu Florescu and Raymond McNally's best-selling 1972 book, In Search of Dracula, and the notion that Vlad III and Count Dracula are one and the same has been utilised in a number of cinematic adaptations of the novel.
-In 1998, however, Professor Elizabeth Miller published an essay in her book, Dracula: The Shade and the Shadow, which challenged this notion, pointing out that Stoker's research notes for Dracula do not indicate that he had detailed biographical knowledge of Vlad III.
-She explains that while Stoker copied some information from William Wilkinson's An Account of the Principalities of Wallachia and Moldavia regarding Vlad III's patronymic, his campaign against the Turks, and his treasonous brother (Radu III, incorrectly named by Wilkinson as "Bladus"), there is no current evidence that Stoker had information regarding Vlad III's reputation for cruelty, his use of impalement as a punishment, or even his full name.
+Since 1958, it has been frequently claimed that the vampiric antagonist of Bram Stoker's novel Dracula was extensively based on the person of Vlad III, Voivode of Wallachia, also known as Vlad Țepeș ('the Impaler') after his favoured method of punishment and execution.
+This theory was the central theme of Radu Florescu and Raymond McNally's best-selling 1972 book, In Search of Dracula, and the notion that Vlad III and Count Dracula are one and the same has been used in a number of cinematic adaptations of the novel.

+In 1998, however, Elizabeth Miller published an essay in her book, Dracula: The Shade and the Shadow, which challenged this notion.
+She pointed out that Stoker's research notes for Dracula do not indicate that he had detailed biographical knowledge of Vlad III.
+She also explained that while Stoker copied some information from William Wilkinson's An Account of the Principalities of Wallachia and Moldavia regarding Vlad III's patronymic, his campaign against the Turks, and his treasonous brother (Radu III, incorrectly named by Wilkinson as "Bladus"), no current evidence supports the assertion that Stoker had information regarding Vlad III's reputation for cruelty, his use of impalement as a punishment, or even his full name.

-An alternative inspiration for Stoker's story was put forward by Bob Curran, lecturer in Celtic History and Folklore at the University of Ulster, Coleraine, in the Summer 2000 edition of History Ireland, a history magazine based in Ireland, where he suggested that Stoker may have derived his inspiration from the legend of Abhartach.
+An alternative inspiration for Stoker's story was put forward by Bob Curran, lecturer in Celtic History and Folklore at the University of Ulster, Coleraine, in the Summer 2000 edition of History Ireland, a history magazine based in Ireland.
+He suggested that Stoker may have derived his inspiration from the legend of Abhartach.
 Curran is also the author of Vampires: A Field Guide to the Creatures That Stalk the Night (2005), which recounts a more detailed version of the legend than that collected by Weston.

 Recent folklore

-Abhartach's grave is now known as Slaghtaverty Dolmen, and is locally referred to as "The Giant’s Grave".
+Abhartach's grave is known as Slaghtaverty Dolmen and locally as "The Giant's Grave".
 It comprises a large rock and two smaller rocks under a hawthorn.
-The dolmen is located in the townland of Slaghtaverty (Irish: Sleacht Aibheartaigh), just north of Maghera in County Londonderry, Northern Ireland.
+The dolmen is in the townland of Slaghtaverty (Sleacht Aibheartaigh), just north of Maghera in County Londonderry, Northern Ireland.

 Modern depictions

-Abhartach serves as the antagonist in the 2021 Irish film Boys from County Hell where he is depicted as a tall vampire-like figure who can drain people of their blood just by being within a certain proximity of them and who was famously defeated by the chieftain Ó Catháin.
+Abhartach serves as the antagonist in the 2021 Irish film Boys from County Hell, which depicts him as a tall vampire-like figure.
+The Abhartach of the film can drain people of their blood just by being within a certain proximity of them and was famously defeated by the chieftain Ó Catháin.